 How long have you worked at Evelina London?

-I have been working for Evelina London since the opening of the new hospital building in September 2005, which is 15 years now!
+I've been working for Evelina London since the opening of the new hospital building in September 2005, which is 18 years now!

 What is your current role and how did you get there?

-Currently, I am working as the lead medical secretary in charge of providing administrative and secretarial support for doctors, consultants and other senior staff within the rheumatology department at Evelina London.
+I'm the lead medical secretary in charge of providing administrative and secretarial support for doctors, consultants and other senior staff in the rheumatology department at Evelina London.
 Throughout the day, I balance competing demands professionally and efficiently.
 My role involves interacting with the general public, taking internal and external phone calls as well as answering email enquiries.
 It requires excellent communication and interpersonal skills as well as a talent for customer service.

-It’s a busy but very interesting role, and no two days are ever the same.
-It is very challenging at times, but I find solving problems or issues so rewarding.
+It’s a busy but very interesting role, and no 2 days are ever the same.
+It's very challenging at times, but I find solving problems or issues so rewarding.
 Knowing that this would not be possible without me makes the work I do extremely fulfilling.